Cornwall Historical Society opens for the 2019 season!

 July 10, 2019, marks the 30th anniversary of the 1989 tornado, one of the most powerful tornados recorded in state history.
 The violent storm touched down in late afternoon and tore through portions of Litchfield and New Haven counties.
 The storm cut a 60-mile swath of destruction from its origin point around Utica, New York, to its final location near Branford, Connecticut.
 Cornwall survived the storm, but its aftermath remains in Cathedral Pines Preserve.
 BLOWN AWAY features an installation by Paper Buck, a Masters of Fine Art student at Carnegie Mellon University.

-CLICK HERE for a blog post by Kathleen Hulser
+CLICK HERE for a blog post by public historian Kathleen Hulser